OpenMDAO/OpenMDAO/openmdao/docs/features/distributed_comps.rst

 distributed output.
 Otherwise, the assumed *src_indices* will be from 0 to 1 less than the size of your input, which is probably not what you want.

+Also, when adding an output that is distributed, *distibuted=True* should be added as an argument to *add_output* so that the framework will treat the output as distributed instead of the default behavior where the output is duplicated in any MPI process that contains its parent component.

 The following simple example shows how to create a distributed component that distributes its computation evenly across the available processes, up to a maximum of 5 processors.
 It performs one computation on process 0 and a